welcomealcol/Deep-WFANTF/README.md

 Note: After processing a dataset, ensure to move/rename the processed dataset data (including processed, rawdata, and diagnostic files) to another directory.

+Note：Additionally, we have uploaded the data of extracted factors (in the processed directory) to facilitate validating the reliability of the classifier.

 Have fun and Enjoy it!
 Any issues please could you kindly contact me at hengjin.ke@whu.edu.cn

 Please also refer to the readme.docx.